Boavizta/cloud-scanner/README.md

 # Boavizta cloud-scanner 📡

-Returns Boavizta impact data corresponding to your AWS Cloud usage.
+Cloud-scanner returns Boavizta environmental impact data of your cloud account.

-As a command line or serverless application, cloud-scanner analyses your EC2 instances and returns impacts metrics using the [Boavizta API](https://github.com/Boavizta/boaviztapi/).
+It automates the inventory and usage of your ressources and combines it with the [Boavizta API](https://github.com/Boavizta/boaviztapi/).

-Cloud-scanner can be automated to produce metrics at regular interval and monitor your impacts in a dashboard.
+- Cloud-scanner produces metrics.
+You can use it to monitor and display real time impacts in a dashboard.
+- Cloud-scanner can also be used as a command line application to get an immediate snapshot of your impacts.

 ![A example dashboard rendering cloud scanner metrics](docs/src/images/cloud-scanner-dashboard-clear.png "A example dashboard rendering cloud scanner metrics")